olegtaranenko/nanobuffer/README.md

 #### `top(index=0)`

-Get head (or stack's top) element from the buffer without need to deal with iterator.
+Get array's last element (or stack's top) without need to deal with iterator.
 If buffer is empty, returns `undefined`.

 ```js
 const buffer = new NanoBuffer;